Quick Start Guide to Function Approximations with Minterpy#

 fun_md = lambda xx: 1 / (1 + 1.0 * np.sum(xx**2, axis=1))

 Just like with 2D functions, you can also tweak the \(l_p\)-degree of the underlying multi-index set for higher-dimensional functions (\(m > 1\)).
-This is optional, but can affect the accuracy of the interpolant.
+While this is optional and can affect the accuracy of the interpolant, the default value of \(2.0\) is a reasonable choice.

 To create a 4D interpolant with a polynomial degree of \(16\), use the following command: